Milla Jovovich: Early life and family

-Jovovich was born on December 17, 1975, in Kyiv, Ukraine, then part of the Soviet Union.
-She is the daughter of Galina, a Russian actress, and Bogdan Jovović, a Serbian doctor.
+Milica Bogdanovna Jovovich was born on December 17, 1975, in Kyiv, then the capital of Ukrainian SSR, Soviet Union.
+She is the daughter of Galina, a Russian actress, and Bogdan Jovović, a Serbian doctor originally from Montenegro.
 Galina's parents were from Tula.
 Jovovich spent most of her early childhood in Moscow, Galina's native city.
-Jovovich has stated that she was born in Ukraine "pretty much by accident", while she has no memories of her early years there.
-However, Jovovich "remembers a lot" about her life in Russia.
+Jovovich has stated that she was born in Ukraine "pretty much by accident" and that she has no memories of her early years there; however, she "remembers a lot" about her life in Russia.

-In 1980, the family moved to London and then to Sacramento, California before settling in Los Angeles seven months later.
+In 1980, the family moved to London and then to Sacramento, California, before settling in Los Angeles seven months later.
 Galina and Bogdan divorced soon after their arrival.
 In 1988, Bogdan had a relationship with an Argentine woman, with whom he had a son.
-Due to the divorce of Galina and Bogdan years before, Jovovich saw little of her half brother.
+Due to her parents' divorce years before, Jovovich saw little of her half brother.

 In Los Angeles, Galina tried to get acting jobs but found little success because of language barriers.
 She eventually resorted to cleaning houses to earn money.
 Galina and Bogdan both served as cooks and housekeepers for filmmaker Brian De Palma.
 Bogdan was convicted and imprisoned for participating in the largest health-insurance fraud ever investigated.
 He was given a 20-year sentence in 1994 but was released in 1999.
 Jovovich has stated, "Prison was good for him.
 He's become a much better person.
 It gave him a chance to stop and think."

 Jovovich attended public schools in Los Angeles, becoming fluent in English in three months.
 She was teased by classmates for coming from the Soviet Union.
 She has stated, "I was called a commie and a Russian spy.
 I was [never] accepted into the crowd."
 At the age of 12, Jovovich left the seventh grade to focus on modeling, which she had started at the age of nine.
 According to Jovovich, she was rebellious during her early teens, engaging in drug use, shopping-mall vandalism, and credit-card fraud.
-She became a naturalized U.S. citizen in 1994.
+She became a naturalized US citizen in 1994.